Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 # 编译时查看汇编

--O2 enables optimization (this is very important, as zero-overhead abstraction relies on compiler optimization), -S generates an assembly file, and -fverbose-asm adds comments to the assembly, making it easier to read.
+-O2 means optimization is enabled (this is important; zero-overhead abstractions rely on compiler optimization), -S means generate an assembly file, and -fverbose-asm adds comments to the assembly, making it easier to understand.

-Speaking of optimization, here are a few important compiler flags:
+Speaking of optimization, here are a few important compiler options:

 -flto # 链接时优化,可以跨编译单元优化